Your CRM playbook

 More than one person handles sales

 If there’s more than one person handling sales for your organization, you need a centralized database to keep track of sales activities.
 Sure, it may seem like you can get away with using sticky notes or a spreadsheet, but for how long?
 As your customer base grows, disparate tools can quickly become unmanageable.
-The minute your team can’t locate an important customer name or phone number, you can bet you’ll find yourself wishing you’d invested in that CRM system.
+The minute your team can’t locate an important customer name or phone number, you can bet you’ll find yourself wishing you had the tools to win more deals with a CRM system.
 Not only does CRM consolidate all of your contacts’ information, it also gives you a full picture of the sales process by capturing your interaction history with each contact and providing insight into trends and patterns in your customer data — from the number of prospects coming in to how many deals each salesperson is closing.

 You have a hard time segmenting your leads or prospects